unadlib/mutative/README.md

 ## Contributing

-Mutative's goal is to provide efficient immutable updates with a focus on performance improvements and better APIs as a way to bring a better development experience.
+Mutative goal is to provide efficient and immutable updates.
+The focus is on performance improvements and providing better APIs for better development experiences.
 We are still working on it and welcome PRs that may help Mutative.

 Development Workflow: